ncihtan/htan-orator/miti_fstring.md

 {data_file_id} is a {imaging_assay_type} image contributed by the {htan_center} center.

-This [Minerva story](https://www.cycif.org/software/minerva), has been [automatically generated](https://github.com/Sage-Bionetworks-Workflows/nf-artist/) by the HTAN Data Coordinating Center.

 ### Associated Identifiers

-Search for these identifiers in the [HTAN Data Portal](data.humantumoratlas.org) to learn more.
+Search for these identifiers in the [HTAN Data Portal](https://data.humantumoratlas.org) to learn more.

 **HTAN Data File ID:** {data_file_id}
 **HTAN Participant ID:** {participant_id}